Equipment

 Enhance Blood Sugar Regulation

-Cold exposure for half an hour has been shown to lower blood sugar levels.
+Cold exposure has shown to lower blood sugar levels.
 However, individuals with diabetes should consult with a healthcare professional before attempting ice bath therapy.

 Alleviate Stress